Utah students walk out in support of abortion rights - NewsBreak

 The legislation failed in the Senate yesterday and now many are worried about potentially losing their right to an abortion.

-Students raised concern over the Supreme Court document leak that potentially overturned Roe V. Wade.
-Students chanted, held signs and gathered to have their voices heard on this controversial issue.
+Students raised concern over the Supreme Court document leak indicating a potential end to Roe V. Wade.
+Students chanted, held signs, and gathered to have their voices heard on this controversial issue.

 The school sent out an email clarifying the walkout was not a school-sanctioned event, but school officials wanted to give students the space to exercise their freedom of speech.